Qiskit/qiskit-ibmq-provider/README.md

 IBMQ.providers()
 ```

-In addition, since the new IBM Quantum Experience provides only one set of
+In addition, since the new IBM Quantum provides only one set of
 credentials, the account management methods in IBMQ are now in singular form.
 For example, you should use `IBMQ.load_account()` instead of
 `IBMQ.load_accounts()`.
 An `IBMQAccountError` exception is raised if you
-attempt to use the legacy methods with an IBM Quantum Experience v2 account.
+attempt to use the legacy methods with an IBM Quantum v2 account.

 The following tables contains a quick reference for the differences between the
 two versions.
 Please refer to the documentation of each method for more in